tomvonheill/coffee_matic_interview/README.md

 - have a class that instantiates drink inventory/ ingredient inventory, this way we may be able to consume other data sources without changing the drink/ingredient class
 - maybe look into observer pattern.... this may be fruitless as we are really just dealing with collections at the moment
 - if you have time add some tests
+- Looks like Drink may be able to be abstracted out to an inventory_item collection that would wrap the functionality of the inventory item and provide a facade of dealing with the inventory